-Total elective cre dit hours completed: I have attended eight (8) I Professionalism series presentati ions.
-My cumulative GPA mee ts or exceeds a 2.000. leted Lawyering Skills I, Lawy II, and an upper-level writing re ering Skills II, Lawyering Skills equirement.
-I have completed debt cou unseling (if I have undergraduat e or School of Law loans).
-I have completed thirty completed.
-(30) hours of pro bono work after all required courses were - above involved the rendering of ans or organizations that provide I do not have an outstandi ng balance on any account with LMU or DSOL.
-I have ordered my G commencement) and have · · · · · · · · · · · · · · · · · · · the student intends to attend I began my legal studies r nore than twenty-four (24) mon ths ago. months of the commencer aw in less than eighty-four (84) shool of Law or a School of Law afer credit.
-Printed l Name of Student Signature of Student Date
+Total elective credit hours completed: I have attended eight (8) Professionalism series presentations.
+My cumulative GPA meets or exceeds a 2.000.
+I have successfully completed Legal Research, Legal Communication I, Legal Communication II, and an upper-level writing requirement.
+I have completed debt counseling (if I have undergraduate or School of Law loans).
+I have completed thirty (30) hours of pro bono work after all required courses were completed.
+At least ten (10) hours of the pro bono work mentioned above involved the rendering of meaningful law-related service to persons of limited means or organizations that provide service thereto.
+I do not have an outstanding balance on any account with LMU or DSOL.
+I have ordered my Graduation Attire (assuming the student intends to attend commencement) and have paid my Graduation Fee.
+I began my legal studies more than twenty-four (24) months ago.
+I will complete my studies at the Duncan School of Law in less than eighty-four (84) months of the commencement of law study at Duncan School of Law or a School of Law from which the Duncan School of Law has accepted transfer credit.